Home » Home Styling Tips » How to Decorate an Open Concept Home

 my former open living room, directly connected to dining room and entryway – defined space with rug and furniture.
 Couch could’ve been larger but used ottoman to extend the length visually

-2. Furniture Size for Layout
+2. Furniture Size for Open Layout

 One thing that is tough about open concept is getting the furniture size proportionate.
 This is really an all around challenge, but it’s super noticeable in open concept.
 Often, furniture is too small for the space and it can look like little miniature pieces floating around.
 Or, it’s too large and and you end up feeling like you’re in a boxy maze.